MicrosoftDocs/VBA-Docs/api/Excel.DefaultWebOptions.md

 # DefaultWebOptions object (Excel)

-Contains global application-level attributes used by Microsoft Excel when you save a document as a web page or open a web page.
+Contains global application-level attributes used by Microsoft Excel when you save a document as a webpage or open a webpage.
 You can return or set attributes either at the application (global) level or at the workbook level.

 ## Remarks